 Australia's oldest and largest city was born in 1788 with the arrival of the "First Fleet" transporting 760 British convicts.
 Today, Sydney is the largest port in the South Pacific and is often voted the most popular destination in the South Pacific.

 - Price From

-Valid for sales 20 Mar - 27 Mar 2017, unless sold out prior.
-Fares are per person twin share based on lead staterooms at the best available fares at time of publication, inclusive of all discounts, taxes, fees, and port expenses (which are subject to change).
+*Valid for sales until 30 Apr 2019, unless sold out prior.
+Prices are cruise only, per person, in NZD, twin share, inclusive of all discounts, taxes, fees and port expenses (which are subject to change).
+Gratuities are additional.
+Supplements apply for other stateroom categories.
 Princess Cruises has set aside a reasonable number of staterooms which are available at these fares.
 Once these staterooms are sold, fares may revert to a higher fare, but may also be discounted.
 Valid for new bookings and not combinable with any other offer.
 Subject to availability.
+Onboard credit is per stateroom in currency specified based on two people sharing a cabin and may vary for single travellers.
+Credit is not transferable, non-refundable, not redeemable for cash and cannot be used at the medical centre or casino.
+Additional onboard credit is applicable to past passengers of Princess Cruises when booking a balcony stateroom or higher on 7 night cruises or more.
+To be read in conjunction with the Booking and Passage Conditions available from your travel agent.
+Travel agents may charge additional fees.
 Further conditions apply.
-Prices and offers are subject to change or may be withdrawn without prior notice.
-Onboard credit is per stateroom in currency specified & valid for first 2 guests in a stateroom.
-Onboard credit is not transferable, not refundable, and not redeemable for cash & cannot be used at the medical centre or casino.
-Further conditions apply, check at time of booking.
-Prices/offers are subject to change without notice.